Banks Versus Credit Unions: Which Is Better?

 What opened the floodgates is the now current use of geographical location as to what determines eligibility.
-In other words, do you and the credit union live in the same county?
+In other words, are you and the credit union in the same county?
 If so, congratulations; you are a member.
 The credit union website will clearly spell out the eligibility requirements to become a member.

 If you do not qualify, it is neither their fault nor yours; federal regulations are federal regulations.
 The good news is your chances of success are fairly high.
 Worst case scenario is you merely proceed to your local bank instead.